German warmblood: Regions and types

-German Warmbloods In Their Careers
+German warmbloods in their careers

 In modern times, different breeds of German Warmbloods are becoming popular in the FEI, Olympic Games, World Equestrian Games, and USEF rated shows due to their athleticism.
 The popular breeds of Oldenburg, Hanoverian, Holsteiner, and Trakehner are being found in different riding areas in the equestrian world.
 Oldenburgs, with their jumping abilities, can be found in international and local show jumping rings.
 They are also beginning to pop up in upper-level dressage rings.
 Hanoverians are well known for their talents in the Olympics.
 Their breeding allows for them to place in upper-level dressage shows and show jumping shows.
 Holsteiners have talents that allow them to excel in show jumping, hunt seat, and dressage.
 Trakehners have certain breeding in them that allows for them to compete in Olympic-level dressage and jumping.

 Breeding

 The four popular breeds of German Warmbloods are bred with a focus towards their intended discipline, such as hunters, jumpers, and dressage.
 These breeds experience policies of different breeding, whether it is pure-bred or cross-bred.
 Trakehners and Holsteiners over the past century have been bred pure.
-On the other hand, Oldenburgs and Hanoverians are bred with a similar clustering pattern in the PCA (Principle Component Analysis) and iHS (integrated Haplotype Score) selection signatures, leading them to have shared breeding.
+On the other hand, Oldenburgs and Hanoverians are bred with a similar clustering pattern in the PCA (principal component analysis) and iHS (integrated Haplotype Score) selection signatures, leading them to have shared breeding.